kou64yama/druid/docs/content/development/modules.md

 ### Bundle your extension with all the other Druid extensions

-When you do `mvn install`, Druid extensions will be packaged within the Druid tarball and `extensions` directory, which are both underneath `distribution/target/`.
+When you do `./mvnw install`, Druid extensions will be packaged within the Druid tarball and `extensions` directory, which are both underneath `distribution/target/`.

 If you want your extension to be included, you can add your extension's maven coordinate as an argument at [distribution/pom.xml](https://github.com/apache/incubator-druid/blob/master/distribution/pom.xml#L95)

-During `mvn install`, maven will install your extension to the local maven repository, and then call [pull-deps](../operations/pull-deps.html) to pull your extension from there.
+During `./mvnw install`, maven will install your extension to the local maven repository, and then call [pull-deps](../operations/pull-deps.html) to pull your extension from there.
 In the end, you should see your extension underneath `distribution/target/extensions` and within Druid tarball.

 ### Managing dependencies